OpenXR for Spatial Displays

 Spatial computing is not headset-only

 Spatial computing is still largely framed around headsets.
-But spatial displays are becoming a real category — tracked spatial display monitors, laptops, and related display systems are shipping from multiple vendors.
+But spatial displays are becoming a real category — tracked spatial display monitors, laptops, and Android devices are already shipping from Samsung, Acer, Lenovo, ZTE, and Barco, with more vendors on the way.

 These devices need a common interface layer.
 Without one, the ecosystem fragments before it has a chance to grow.
 DisplayXR brings that missing layer, so developers and hardware vendors can build against a shared interface rather than isolated SDKs.